2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 Photo by yaili

-I’m not sure what Belgium’s most famous for — its beer, its chocolate, or its waffles.
+I'm not sure what Belgium's most famous for — its beer, its chocolate, or its waffles.
 But I am 100% certain that Belgian beer is popular for a reason.
-And luckily, Bruges has a couple of excellent breweries for you to visit.
+Luckily, Bruges has a couple of excellent breweries for you to visit.

-During your two days in Bruges, you’re due for at least one beer per day.
-Don’t you think so?
+During your 2 days in Bruges, you're due for at least one beer per day.
+Don't you think so?

 On your quest for the perfect pint, make your way to De Halve Maan Brewery.
-Daily, between 11 am and 4 pm, you can tour the brewery, learn about their beer-making process, and finish off the experience with a Brugse Zot Blond.
-After your tour, you can stay a while at the brewery’s tavern to enjoy a few more beers and a delicious lunch.
+You can tour the brewery, learn about their beer-making process, and finish off the experience with a Brugse Zot Blond.
+After your tour, you can stay a while at the brewery's tavern to enjoy a few more beers and a delicious lunch.

 Oh, and if you have time to visit a second brewery, Bourgogne des Flandres is the place to go!
-There, you can take another brewery tour, or simply opt for a tasting at the bar.
+There, you can take another brewery tour or opt for a tasting at the bar.

 Foodies, make sure to bring your appetites, because Flemish food is fantastic